shyampurk/bluemix-parking-meter/BUILD.md

 				https://www.arduino.cc/en/Main/Software#toc8

-2. The application has ben tested and verified with the following software versions
+2. The application has been tested and verified with the following software versions

 	DEVICE: